w3f/Grants-Program/applications/TREX_Network.md

 ## Project Overview :page_facing_up:

 TREX is a project to develop a protocol and network to support permissionless timed-release encryption in Web3.
-It is a decentralized network that consists of validators, archivers, off-chain workers in trusted execution environment (TEE), and other essential substrate nodes.
+It is a decentralized network that consists of validators, archivers, off-chain workers in a trusted execution environment (TEE), and other essential substrate nodes.
 This project is developed based on the Substrate framework as a parachain of the Polkadot ecosystem.
 We aim at institutional and business clients who need blockchain technology to enhance their data security and build [decentralized reputations](https://newsletter.thedefiant.io/p/-decentralized-reputation-is-about-a8b) on Web3.

 ### Overview